 RELATED ARTICLE: A Comprehensive Guide on How to Travel with Kids

 This is one tip I learned the hard way.
 When my daughter was 14 months old, she vomited on the plane — all over both of us.
 I had a change of clothes for her, but not for me.
 So I had to sit in a shirt which smelled of vomit for the rest of the flight.
 Not at all an enjoyable experience!
 Carrying an extra change of clothes for yourself and your toddler will pay off.
-Better to have them and not need them than the other way around!
-This is one of the most essential tips for traveling with a toddler I give to parents.
+It’s better to have them and not need them than the other way around!
+This is one of the most essential tips I give to parents for traveling with a toddler.

 Next on my list of tips for traveling with a toddler, plan your day carefully.
-This doesn’t mean having a tightly scheduled itinerary, it just means managing your kids and their needs, as well as possible.
+This doesn’t mean having a tightly scheduled itinerary; it just means managing your kids and their needs as well as possible.
 This will help them (and YOU) enjoy the trip so much more!
 Be up and ready to have breakfast when they are up.
-This means you should have a couple of hours (depending on their age) where you can go straight to an activity where they will be fairly happy, not hungry, or tired.
-When they start to show signs that they are grumpy, tired, or hungry, go back to the room for a rest, and then go out again later in the day.
-Planning your activities around their typical schedule can be a great way to see the sights, without the meltdowns.
+This means you should have a couple of hours (depending on their age) where you can go straight to an activity where they will be pretty happy, not hungry or tired.
+When they start to show signs that they are grumpy, tired, or hungry, they go back to the room for a rest and then go out again later in the day.
+Planning your activities around their typical schedule can be a great way to see the sights without the meltdowns.

-Speaking of the heat, I want to make special note of sunburn, as it is more likely to happen on vacation than at home.
+Speaking of the heat, I want to make a special note about sunburns, as they are more likely to happen on vacation than at home.
 Sunburn can lead to skin cancer later in life.
 As such, we should all avoid it.
 It can also lead to a miserable holiday!
 For these reasons, it is important to be prepared before departing on your family trip.
 Stay out of the sun at the hottest times of the day, or remain in the shade.
 If you plan to swim, ensure your kids have swimsuits that cover them well, like a rash vest over their bathers.
 Finally, have sunscreen on at all times, as well as a hat when in direct sun.
 Sunscreen should be applied regularly throughout the day, following the instructions included on the bottle.
 Those traveling with infants should check with their medical provider about the best option for sunscreen.

 One of the most important tips for traveling with a toddler is to maintain their bedtime routines.
 While some kids can deviate from their routine, others cannot.
 You know your child best.
 My advice is to help your kids get to sleep as easily as possible.
 Firstly, try to replicate the bedtime routine you have at home.
 If they have a bath before bed, give them a bath (if available.)
 If they read a book, bring a couple of their favorite books.
 Bring their favorite teddy bears and toys for them to cuddle!
 Put them in the same pajamas they would normally wear, as well as sleeping sacks if they use them at home to sleep in.
 If they use them, don’t forget sound machines, pacifiers or soothers, blankets, etc. Helping them sleep comfortably will help you have better days!